LuWeijie1983/Exploring-Hacker-News-Posts/README.md

-This guided project will bring the following skills together for real-world practice:
+This project will bring the following skills together for real-world practice:

 1) How to work with strings
 2) Object-oriented programming